astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Optionnal**,
    *type : float*,
    set the atmospere Fried parameter.
-Might need fixing. temporary use: ``R0_Value`` =0 and the seeing to the wanted value.
-   If not set it is calculated with ``seeing`` .
+   If not set TIPTOP uses ``seeing`` .

 .. option:: testWindspeed

    **Optionnal**,
    *type : float*,
-   test variable that should not be here?
-   Required at the moment, for LO (which requires it) because the LO requires the average windspeed.
-If set to zero takes the average of WindSpeed weighted by the Cn2Weights.
-   Update 19/09/2022: no longer required? it does not output a message when removed.
-Completely ignored if not set.
+   used only for tests

 [sources_science]
 ^^^^^^^^^^^^^^^^^